Blackjack Strategy - How to Play like a Blackjack Pro

 Now that you've read all about Blackjack strategy, the best thing we can recommend doing is to practice playing before you dive in head first into a real money Blackjack game!

 So, head on down to our Free Blackjack game page and start practicing hitting, splitting, standing and doubling in our classic variant of the famous table game.
-If you're looking for further assistance before you get in on the action at a real money online casino, try out our Blackjack Trainer at CasinoToplists.
+If you're looking for further assistance before you get in on the action at a real money online casino, try out our Blackjack Trainer at CasinoToplists and our Blackjack card counting guide to give help you learn how to get that extra edge over the dealer.
 Our trainer will guide you into making the right moves when sitting at the Blackjack table.
 So, you've got nothing to lose, but loads to gain.

 Use Blackjack Strategy When Playing for Real Money!